gchi66/pailin-abroad/lesson_docs/en/level_1.md

 This is a common and friendly greeting question for any context, whether casual or professional.
 While it is a question, it’s more of a social formality that’s used to begin a conversation.

+---

+I’M GREAT

 Pailin responds to Kevin’s question with:

 * I’m great, thanks, and you?

 This is a standard response.
 Notice that it’s very brief and positive, and she doesn’t go into detail of how she’s actually feeling.
 Even if she isn’t feeling great, she keeps the response positive and light.

-Other typical responses include:
+**Other responses**